How Long Does it take for Testosterone (Cream + Injections + Pellets) to Work?

 Because each route of testosterone delivery is different there are also differences in terms of how quickly these "types" of testosterone tend to work.

-Testosterone cream often works better in females and studies have shown that daily use of testosterone cream (5 to 10 mg per day) should result in normalization of total testosterone and free testosterone in the serum.
+Testosterone cream often works better in females and studies have shown that daily use of testosterone cream (5 to 10 mg per day) should result in normalization of total testosterone and free testosterone in the serum (4).

-What's interesting is that increasing your dose via the transdermal route won't necessarily increase your serum testosterone as there seems to be some diminishing returns via this route.
+What's interesting is that increasing your dose via the transdermal route won't necessarily increase your serum testosterone as there seem to be some diminishing returns via this route.

 The best place to apply this type of testosterone is to the upper arms or forearms.